dfberry/mongosample/README.md

 ![empty map](https://github.com/dfberry/mongosample/blob/master/public/images/emptymap.png)

 <a =name='setup2'></a>
-###Step 2: Setup the [ComposeIO](http://compose.io) MongoDB+ Deployment & Database
+###Step 2: Setup the [Compose](http://compose.io) MongoDB+ Deployment & Database

 You can move on to the next section, if you have a mongoDB deployment with SSL to use, and have the following items:
 * 	deployment public SSL key in the /server/clientcertificate.pem file
 * 	connection string for that deployment in /server/config.json

-Create a new deployment on ComposeIO for a MongoDB+ database with an SSL connection.
+Create a new deployment on Compose for a MongoDB+ database with an SSL connection.

 ![mongoDB+SSL.png](https://github.com/dfberry/mongosample/blob/master/public/images/mongoDB%2BSSL.png)

-While still on the [ComposeIO](http://compose.io) backoffice, open the new deployment and copy the connection string.
+While still on the [Compose](http://compose.io) backoffice, open the new deployment and copy the connection string.

 ***Todo***: Copy connection string